 In some cases of sexual dysfunctions, medical causes are responsible for male erectile disorders.
-Such medical causes may include aging, drug abuse, infections, prescribed medications, vascular disease,
+Such medical causes may include aging, drug abuse, infections, prescribed medications, vascular disease, and neurogenic and urological concerns.

 In most cases of sexual dysfunctions, the emotional state of the individual often serves as a trigger.
 Such emotions may be external or internal.
 External triggers include but are not limited to attraction, location, and physical stimulation or lack thereof, while internal triggers may include but are not limited to fantasies, memories, or previous experiences.